Code-Institute-Submissions/MileStoneProject-2/Readme.md

 There are four pages,
 About us - This gives a bit of history to the band.
-Events - This gives information about what they have been doing for the past few decades.
+Events - This gives the user the chance to buy tickets for upcoming events.
 Media Catalog - This gives the user the ability to listen / download audio files and watch the video in a browser window.
 I have also put the images in a CSS Gallery.
 Fan Feedback - This is going to be an area where people can leave comments etc.